bezicto/sWADAH/README.md

 Click on the version number in the main repository (e.g., sWADAH\_2026), then follow the instructions to install, upgrade, and configure that selected version.
 PDF guides are available for each task.

+* Or you can book e-books created by the developer at this website: https://kasyrani.wordpress.com/e-buku/

 ## Contact Us

 For help or more information regarding sWADAH installation, contact: